 I've added a new article about the dangers of riding on windy days to the horse-lovers section of my website.
 You can read it here.
 I hope you enjoy it.

 The EU's new data protection laws (called GDPR) come into effect on 25 May.
 These look a bit scary, but I think that they will be good for us all in the long run because we should have less trouble from people misusing our personal information.
 However, in the short run, people like me who run mailing lists have to make sure that we comply with the new rules.
-That's not too difficult, but it's made me look really hard at the whole idea of having a mailing list.
+That's not too difficult, but it's made me look really hard at the whole idea of having a mailing list as it means that only a limited number of people can read my newsletters.

 My big excitement this month has been the publication of Plots and Plotting.
 It's taken ages to write, but I'm pleased with the result and I've had some lovely feedback from people who have read it so far.
 Now I've got to do some publicity for it and get started with my next projects.
 One is to write two more Amy Wild - Animal Talker books.
 The other is to write a sequel to Plots and Plotting that's going to be called Scenes and Sentences.
 So it looks as if I'm going to have a busy year ahead.